 Substantive changes at this update

-Alpha1 antitrypsin New evidence added.
-Categorisation unchanged (Unknown effectiveness) as there remains insufficient evidence to judge this intervention.
+Compression stockings New evidence added.
+Categorisation unchanged (Unknown effectiveness) as there remains insufficient evidence to judge the effects of this intervention.

-INTRODUCTION: Chronic obstructive pulmonary disease (COPD) is a disease state characterised by airflow limitation that is not fully reversible.
-The airflow limitation is usually progressive and associated with an abnormal inflammatory response of the lungs to noxious particles or gases.
-Classically, it is thought to be a combination of emphysema and chronic bronchitis, although only one of these may be present in some people with COPD.
-The main risk factor for the development and deterioration of COPD is smoking.
-METHODS AND OUTCOMES: We conducted a systematic review and aimed to answer the following clinical questions: What are the effects of maintenance drug treatment in stable COPD?
-What are the effects of smoking cessation interventions in people with stable COPD?
-What are the effects of non-drug interventions in people with stable COPD?
-We searched: Medline, Embase, The Cochrane Library, and other important databases up to April 2010 (Clinical Evidence reviews are updated periodically; please check our website for the most up-to-date version of this review).
+INTRODUCTION: Varicose veins are caused by poorly functioning valves in the veins, and decreased elasticity of the vein wall, allowing pooling of blood within the veins, and their subsequent enlargement.
+Varicose veins affect up to 40% of adults, and are more common in obese people, and in women who have had more than two pregnancies.
+METHODS AND OUTCOMES: We conducted a systematic review and aimed to answer the following clinical question: What are the effects of treatments in adults with varicose veins?
+We searched: Medline, Embase, The Cochrane Library and other important databases up to January 2010 (Clinical Evidence reviews are updated periodically, please check our website for the most up-to-date version of this review).
 We included harms alerts from relevant organisations such as the US Food and Drug Administration (FDA) and the UK Medicines and Healthcare products Regulatory Agency (MHRA).
-RESULTS: We found 119 systematic reviews, RCTs, or observational studies that met our inclusion criteria.
+RESULTS: We found 39 systematic reviews, RCTs, or observational studies that met our inclusion criteria.
 We performed a GRADE evaluation of the quality of evidence for interventions.
-CONCLUSIONS: In this systematic review, we present information relating to the effectiveness and safety of the following interventions: alpha1 antitrypsin, antibiotics (prophylactic), anticholinergics (inhaled), beta2 agonists (inhaled), corticosteroids (oral and inhaled), general physical activity enhancement, inspiratory muscle training, nutritional supplementation, mucolytics, oxygen treatment (long-term domiciliary treatment), peripheral muscle strength training, psychosocial and pharmacological interventions for smoking cessation, pulmonary rehabilitation, and theophylline.
+CONCLUSIONS: In this systematic review we present information relating to the effectiveness and safety of the following interventions: compression stockings, endovenous laser, injection sclerotherapy, radiofrequency ablation, self-help (advice, avoidance of tight clothing, diet, elevation of legs, exercise), and surgery (stripping, avulsion, powered phlebectomy).

-Rated by doctors in Relevance Newsworthiness Physical Medicine and Rehabilitation ****** ***** Respirology/Pulmonology ***** ****
+Rated by doctors in Relevance Newsworthiness Surgery - Vascular ****** ******